 Our Premier LEDs are designed to distribute their light more evenly across a platform tennis court.
-This accounts for their superior performance, dramatic glare reduction and low wattage requirements / operational costs.
+This accounts for their superior performance, dramatic glare reduction, as well as their low wattage requirements / ongoing cost to operate.

 *These charts are for illustrative purposes only.
 Different stadium lighting systems and square LED fixtures will provide varying results and light dispersion patterns.
 Court lines are not drawn to scale and do not accurately represent how the dispersion of light would fall onto a platform tennis court.